mbergmann/mbergmann.github.io/index.md

 The tool also included a server side component to remotely execute aerospace related calculations in Fortran and C++ on Unix based systems.

 ## Publications
-In my diplom thesis we explored the world of context-sensitive mobile applications using semantic web languages.
+In my diplom thesis I explored the world of context aware mobile applications using semantic web languages.
 The publication is only available in german.

 [Kontextsensitive Dienste auf Basis von Open-Source-Software](http://subs.emis.de/LNI/Proceedings/Proceedings154/gi-proc-154-242.pdf)